Current Test team under Kohli is India's best ever: Gavaskar

 “You need to score runs also.
 We saw that in England in 2018.
 We saw that in South Africa in 2017 when we went there.
 We got 20 wickets every time but we didn’t score enough runs.

 “But now I think we have also got the batting to be able to score more runs than Australians.”
-(AGENCIES)
+(PTI)

 Editorial